featureform/featureform/docs/providers/mongodb.md

 ## Implementation

-A MongoDB table is created for every feature.
-A metadata table exists within the Database as well to allow the provider to keep track of its own state.
-Featureform's scheduler aims to achieve consistency between MongoDBs's internal state with the user's desired state as specified in the metadata service.
+A MongoDB collection is created for every feature.
+Each collection contains documents with the materialized values for each feature, making them readily accessible at serving time.

 ## Configuration

 First we have to add a declarative MongoDB configuration in Python.
-In the following example, only name is required, but the other parameters are available.
+The required fields include a name for the provider, and connection information.
+The specified database will be created during the first feature materialization.

+Optionally, maximum throughput can be set when using Cosmos DB for MongoDB with autoscaling.

 {% code title="mongodb_config.py" %}
 ```python